aremmell/libsir/README.md

 #### <a id="unix-makefile-envvars" /> Environment variables

 A number of environment variables are available which affect the way in which libsir and its various build artifacts are created (*e.g., turning off optimizations and enabling debug symbols*).
-Information about these variables and how to use them along with make can be found in the [online documentation](https://libsir.rml.dev/config.html).
+Information about these variables and how to use them with GNU make can be found in the [online documentation](https://libsir.rml.dev/config.html).

 #### <a id="unix-makefile-recipes" /> Recipes